 How Many Bee Hives To Start With

-When getting started in beekeeping, a common question is, "How many hives should I start with?"
+When getting started in beekeeping a common question is, "How many hives should I start with?"

 I tell you this because if you have only one hive, and it goes wrong, then you don't have any hives left!
 With a few hives, two or more, you're always able to compare hives and keep going even though you might lose one along the way.
 I'm not ashamed to admit it that I've lost a few hives due to my own neglect or mismanagement.
 I'm just thankful I had a bunch of other hives to do it right with after I learned from my mistakes.
 This is why it is better to start with multiple hives than just one.
-When people ask me how many should they start with, I usually tell them, "As many as you can afford".
+When people ask me how many should they start with I usually tell them as many as they can afford.
 Many people who start with one or two usually call back and order more the next year.
 For those who truly enjoy beekeeping, they are always seeking ways to add more hives to their apiary.
 I realize that available space and time has to be considered.
 However, there is always a way to gain more places to place bees without having to buy land.
 Many farmers and land owners will gladly let you place your bees on their property for nothing more than a few jars of honey in return.

 The average backyard hobbyist should always start with 2 or more.
 Why?
 With two hives, you can compare the hives to each other.
 Usually if both hives are acting the same way, it is a normal bee "thing".
 If one colony loses its queen, then you can place a frame of brood with 1-3 day old eggs from the other hive into your queenless hive and they will raise their own.
 And if one colony becomes weak, you can equalize the two hives by adding more bees to the weaker hive.
 With one hive these management practices are not possible.
+Click here to see our 2 hive kit.

 Let me answer several questions that I am asked regarding the number of hives to begin with: